Regenerative Ag's 5 principles for soil health

 • Always keep your soils covered from the sun, wind and rain

-• Crop residue - don't remove, don't burn
+• Crop residue - don't remove, don't burn, don't let livestock eat it all

-• Cover Crops - feed your soil biology
+• Cover Crops - keep your soil covered with living plants (and they feed your soil biology)

-• Trampling - get uneaten material close to the earth so it doesn't block the sun for emerging growth and doesn't oxidise (decomposes instead)
+• Trampling - get uneaten material close to the earth so it doesn't block the sun for emerging growth and doesn't oxidise (soil biology can get to it and it decomposes instead)

 3. Diversity